NetoCh/millicom-app/README.md

 ## Requirements

 - Docker
+- Docker Compose

-## Get Started
+## Run
-On the main root, run the command:
+this is a docker-compose micro services eco system.
+To run the project use the following command:

 ```
 docker-compose up -d